Faculty of Science, Charles University

 The Faculty of Science, Charles University (Přírodovědecká fakulta Univerzity Karlovy, PřF UK) is one of the 17 faculties of Charles University in Prague, Czech Republic.
-The faculty was founded by separation from the Faculty of Arts in 1920.
+It focuses upon research in areas of biology, chemistry, geology, and geography.

 History

 Before the separation from the Faculty of Arts

 The natural sciences were taught at the Faculty of Arts of Charles University.
 The faculty prepared their students to become secondary school teachers, pharmacists, or civil servants.
 In the second half of the 19th century, lectures in the Czech language were established.
 The division of the university into Czech and German in 1882 was a key point in the history of natural sciences in Czech lands.
 It led to the emancipation of Czech science.

 Constitution of the faculty

 Science professors at the Faculty of Arts proposed a motion for the division of the faculty into two separate ones.
-Despite the dismissal of the ministry, the idea of a separate faculty for the natural sciences was promoted quite successfully.
-The faculty's constitution was delayed because of the World War I. The Faculty of Science was established in 1920, its first dean was a mathematician Karel Petr.
+Despite the dismissal of the ministry, the idea of a separate faculty for the natural sciences was promoted successfully.
+The faculty's constitution was delayed because of World War I. The Faculty of Science was established in 1920, and its first dean was mathematician Karel Petr.